-9. Claims to cure, compensation of damages and reimbursement of outlays are prescribed one year after the delivery of the purchase item.
-However, the foregoing does not apply to claims based on injury to life, body or health or to claims based on an intentional or grossly negligent breach of duties by the user or its vicarious agents, as well as in the case of fraudulent concealment of the defect; nor does it apply as a result of product liability or a breach of material contractual duties, provided that the breach of duties does not consist merely of the defective delivery of the defective goods.
-Claims to price reduction and the exercise of a right of withdrawal are excluded insofar as the claim to a cure is prescribed.
-However in the case of Sentence 3, the Purchaser can refuse to pay the purchase price insofar as it would be entitled to do so by reason of withdrawal or reduction in price; in the case of the exclusion of withdrawal and a subsequent refusal to pay, we are entitled to withdraw from the agreement.
+9. The claims to subsequent performance, damages and replacement use shall become time-barred one year after delivery of the purchased goods.
+However, this shall not apply to claims resulting from death, personal injury or harm to health or for claims due to a wilful or grossly negligent breach of duty by the user or its vicarious agents, nor to fraudulent concealment of the defect; nor due to product liability or the breach of material contractual duties if the breach of duty does not merely consist of the delivery of the defective goods.
+Claims to price reduction and the exercise of a right of withdrawal shall be excluded if the claim to subsequent performance is time-barred.
+In this case, the Purchaser may, however, refuse to pay the purchase price to the extent that it would be entitled to do so on grounds of withdrawal or price reduction; in the event of the exclusion of withdrawal and subsequent refusal to pay, we are entitled to withdraw from the contract.

 IX.
-Liability for secondary obligations
+Liability for ancillary duties